 Revolutionizing how we consume music

-If the download of albums and songs in MP3 format had jeopardized the physical format, this modality has even managed to reduce the illegal download of music attacking one of the major problems in this industry: piracy.
-All the latter thanks to a system that allows us to listen to free music in exchange of adverts or paying a monthly subscription to get rid of them.
+If the download of albums and songs in MP3 format had jeopardized the physical format, this modality has even managed to reduce the illegal download of music by attacking one of the major problems in this industry: piracy.
+All the latter thanks to a system that allows us to listen to free music in exchange for adverts or paying a monthly subscription to get rid of them.
 And what about the artists?
 Yes, that's the other side of the coin: they're still earning the same as when illegal downloads of MP3 were a problem... almost nothing.

 Legal music always in your pocket.

 Spotify's Android application

 Carrying this system around on your smartphone or tablet is as simple as downloading the APK of Spotify Music.
 It's a player that grants you access to its entire online catalog.
 How many songs does it have?
 Over 40 million, so you'll probably never get round to listening to them all.
 In turn, if you're a premium user you can take advantage of the possibility to listen to them offline.

 - Allows you to download music from Spotify and play it offline.

 - Share the songs that you are listening to with Last.fm and Facebook.

 - You can transfer MP3 files via Wi-Fi from your computer to your mobile.